Power Line Conditioning – parallel or serial filters or regeneration

 Regenerating filters are active devices that regenerate the electric current by converting the 240 Volts to DC and then convert it back to an accurate 50 Hz AC through a highly accurate amplifier or a switched-mode power supply.
 In effect, they are amplifiers that do only one frequency, and this is a highly effective method.
 You will need to use a version with a high power-rating though, as it is essentially a serial filter, albeit one without the usual dynamics-limiting factors of lesser serial filters.
 A very good example of a high-quality regenerating filter is the Powerplant series by PS Audio.

 A story of ups and downs…

 All this filtering is subject to personal tastes and of course to the qualifications of your audio system.
 Filters can actually improve certain aspects of your sound, especially if your power supply is of mediocre quality.
 In my opinion, even a simple parallel filter such as Kemp SNS Plug can make your sound more supple, more fluid, more relaxed and less grainy.
-But I also always lost dynamic expression and speed.
+But I also always feel like I lost some dynamic expression and transient speed.
 This was unexpected because parallel filters should not be able to influence these aspects!
-As always, in the audio world logic is not always logic.
+As always, in the audio world logic is not always logical.